WesPeacock/AdjustMnRefs/README.md

 ## Why run this script
 When a complex form has multiple references to its components, those components will have subentry fields pointing back to the complex form.
 However, FLEx's import process assumes that a complex form will only have one component reference, second and subsequent components are ignored.
 When the entry records for those  components are imported FLex doesn't recognise them as components and creates empty entries for those items.

-This script changes the markers
+This script changes the markers of the second and subsequent components to the value set as *AltMainRefMarker* in the ini file.
+It then does a lookup on the entries of the components and flags the corresponding subentry markers by attaching a suffix to them *AltSubentrySuffix*.

 ## An Example
 ````SFM